VulcanJS/vulcan-docs/source/forms.md

 #### `collectionName`

-Instead of passing `collction` you can pass the name of the collection.
+Instead of passing `collection` you can pass the name of the collection.

 #### `documentId`